 I hadn't done a triathlon since March.
 I've been swimming, biking and running almost every day but I wouldn't go so far as to call it training.
 For some reason, I signed up for the Bonelli Olympic Distance Triathlon a few weeks ago.
 It was in a venue I had never raced before, and I wanted to brush off the cobwebs.
 As the weekend drew near, I began having second thoughts.
 I wasn't ready for this.
 Should I do it?
 I'm just getting over an injury.
 I rose one morning after having a very good dream of me racing and having a great time.
 I knew it was time to get back in the saddle.

-We got there before the park even opened (thanks to Blake, the uber-planner).
+We got there before the park even opened.
 I've never had the luxury of VIP parking and picking my spot on the transition rack before.
 We were there so early, we had a hard time figuring out where to park.
 It's hard to know where the parking lot is when you're the first person there!

 --setting up my transition